jpgmendes/airbnb_analysis/README.md

 The second purpose is to extend this project to other cities and even other product analysis.

 ## INSTALLATION

+project1_v2 is the main file
+datasets.zip are the .csv needed

 Dependencies:

 - python (>= 3.6)       https://www.python.org/downloads/